mijanul/rnd-medusajs-my-medusa-store/RESOURCE_BASED_PERMISSIONS.md

 **Features:**

-- View all resources at a glance
+- View all resource-management at a glance
 - See permission count per resource
 - Quick preview of available actions
 - Edit or delete entire resource categories
-- Search/filter resources
+- Search/filter resource-management

 **Actions:**